orbingol/rw3dm/README.md

 #### For Windows

-* Visual Studio 2017 is required to compile OpenNURBS
+* Visual Studio 2017 or newer is required to compile OpenNURBS
 * Please install C++ support on Visual Studio as it is not installed by default
 * Choose **Release** as the build configuration inside Visual Studio before you compile the package